-Avengers:Endgame comes out this week and as expected, early ticket sales are breaking records as the world runs to the theaters to see how last summer’s Infinity War cliffhanger concludes.
+Avengers:Endgame came out over four years ago, you probably remember early ticket sales are breaking records as the world ran to the theaters to see how the previous summer’s Infinity War cliffhanger concludes.

-The build-up is something special, waiting for a beautifully crafted story spanning back over a decade to conclude in a final three hour film that is being complimented as one of the most ambitious entertainment projects ever.
+The build-up was something special, waiting for a beautifully crafted story spanning back over a decade to conclude in a final three hour film that became one of the biggest films of all time.

-For myself, and many fans from Generation X, this might be the last time we’re this excited about a movie theater experience of this kind.
+For myself, and many fans from Generation X, it was the last time we we’re this excited about a movie theater experience of this kind.

 The Star Wars saga has worn it self down.
-The Millennials have Harry Potter and his story has been over for a decade.
+The Millennials have Harry Potter and his story has been over for a long time.
 The Lord of the Rings/Hobbit saga stretched itself to six films and countless other book and video game adaptations have failed.
 The Amazon show is doing well enough.

-The DC Universe is trying to get back on track with Aquaman, Wonder Woman, and Shazam having proven they are capable of putting out a decent product, but it’s not nearly as effective story telling that we’ve seen from Marvel.
+The DC Universe never really got back on track despite Aquaman, the first Wonder Woman, and the first Shazam having proven they are capable of putting out a decent product, but it’s not nearly as effective story telling that we’ve seen from Marvel.

 I really like this series.
-When I was a kid, we never thought we’d see these incredible stories on the big screen, but there will eventually be diminished returns.
+When I was a kid, we never thought we’d see these incredible stories on the big screen, but there was eventually diminished returns.

 And then there is the home experience and technology.
 I like watching things at my house on a comfortable chair with my refrigerator a few steps away, and I like watching those things on demand.
 We’ve watched the movie theater experience become more expensive, while our televisions at home become bigger and more capable.
 It takes a well crafted story with a hefty special effects budget to pull people out of their homes.